Numenius

 The remains of Numenius’ work leave no doubt that he relied primarily on texts of Plato in constructing his own system of principles.
 Ancient testimonies are, however, divided between those that classify him as a Platonist philosopher (Porphyry, Life of Plot.
 14.12, Eusebius, Praep.
 Ev.
 XI.21.7) and those that consider him a Pythagorean (Origen, Against Celsus I.15, VI.51, V.38; frs.
 1b–1c, 53, Porphyry, Ad Gaurum 34.20–35.2; fr.
 36, Calcidius, In Timaeum 297.8 Waszink; fr.
 52.2 Des Places).
 We should not see any contradiction or even tension in this double classification.
 Numenius is a Pythagorean Platonist like Moderatus half a century earlier or Eudorus around the turn of the millennium.
 That is, Numenius accepted both Pythagoras and Plato as the two authorities one should follow in philosophy, but he regarded Plato’s authority as subordinate to and dependent on that of Pythagoras, whom he considered to be the source of all true philosophy—including Plato’s own (see Frede 1987, 1047–1048, Mansfeld 1992, 298, Jourdan 2021a).
 For Numenius Pythagoras’ views, like those of Socrates, were originally passed on only orally (cf. fr.
 24.57–60), while Plato instead wrote many philosophical works, in which he communicated the Pythagorean and Socratic doctrines.
 Interestingly, Numenius’ two authorities, Pythagoras and Plato, represent two different kinds of sources of philosophical tradition, an oral and a written one.

 This view of Numenius is part of a more general view about the history of philosophy that we can reconstruct from his fragments.
 Numenius believes that the truths given to us by philosophy have a status like that claimed for the scriptures by revealed religions: they are the revelation of logos (reason) in which all nations have a share (frs.
 1a, 1b) but which only certain inspired intellectuals could articulate properly and explain for the first time.
 Numenius appears to believe that the religious practices of the various nations are philosophically significant, because they contain some lore or “wisdom” that reflects philosophical truth, which means that religious practices can be recast in a philosophical account, in the same way that this was claimed for poetic episodes and myths (e.g. Homer’s cave of the Nymphs in the Odyssey recast later by Porphyry in his De antro Nympharum).
 We find a similar view first in Posidonius (1st c.
 BCE) (in Seneca, Epist.
 90.5–13, 20–25, 30–32; fr.
-284 Edelstein-Kidd) and then it appears in variations in several authors of the first two centuries CE.
+284 Edelstein-Kidd), in Plutarch (De Iside 369B, 355B-C), and then in several authors of the first two centuries CE.
 The Platonist Celsus, for instance, who must have been Numenius’ contemporary, wrote a work entitled True Account, in which he criticizes Christianity for deviating from the fundamental original wisdom that he takes to lie behind the religions of many nations (Origen, Against Celsus I.14, 16; see Frede 1994, 5193–5198).
 A similar view is maintained by Plutarch (fr.
 157.16–25 Sandbach; cf. his On Isis and Osiris) but also, quite significantly, by the 1st c.
 CE Stoic Cornutus in his Introduction to Greek Theology (see Boys-Stones 2001, 49–59, 105–114, Boys-Stones 2018c).
 It is apparently because Numenius took such a view of the religious practices of other nations that he was quite interested in the oriental traditions including the jewish one (see Jourdan 2021b).
 This view of Numenius suited well Christians like Eusebius, the source of Numenius’ quotations, who wanted to argue that the true doctrines of Plato derive from other intellectual traditions, transmitted by sages such as Pythagoras and Moses (see Michalewski 2021, 131).

 Numenius maintains that in the Greek tradition the revelation coming from reason was first grasped and articulated in properly philosophical terms by Pythagoras, the source of true philosophy; it then found its way into the philosophy of Plato.
 Numenius argues that Plato appropriated Pythagoras’ doctrine and outlined it in his own work (fr.
 24.56–62).
 He suggests that Plato accessed Pythagorean philosophy directly, presumably through his own acquaintance with Pythagoreans, but also, and this is quite remarkable, indirectly through Socrates, who, according to Numenius, was also philosophically a Pythagorean and was communicating to his pupils Pythagorean doctrines (fr.
 24.51–59), most especially the doctrine of the three gods (see below, Metaphysics), which is allegedly outlined in the pseudo-Platonic 2nd Letter (312e).
 Numenius appears to suggest that Plato alone among his contemporaries was in a position to recognize Socrates’ Pythagoreanism because, before meeting him, Plato had already familiarized himself with Pythagorean philosophy (fr.
 24.57–59; see Michalewski 2021, 133–136).
 This is strikingly different from Antiochus’ perception of Socrates as a source of scepticism which Plato abandoned in his mature works (Cicero, Acad.
 Pr.
 15–18, Karamanolis 2006, 50–54).
 On Numenius’ view Plato speaks with authority in his many and extensive published works precisely because he communicates Pythagorean doctrines which he had drawn from Pythagoras and Socrates, but to the extent that Plato’s philosophy is derivative from the Pythagorean one, the authority of Plato’s written work is inferior to that of Pythagoras (frs.
 7.5–7, 26.12–22; see further Boys-Stones 2018b, 198–199).
 This is why Numenius recommends a move away from Plato towards the discourses of Pythagoras (fr.
 1a).
 We have, then, to do with a descending order of authority, that of ancient wise men including Pythagoras, then Socrates, then Plato, after whom a clear decline starts with Plato’s successors in the Academy (cf. frs.
 23, 24 Des Places).
 Numenius appears to claim even that Plato was not completely faultless for the decline of Pythagorean philosophy that happened with the Academics.
-Plato, Numenius suggests, did not present his doctrines sufficiently clearly.
+Plato, Numenius suggests, did not present his doctrines sufficiently clearly (fr.
+24.60–66).
 This is why Numenius holds Plato partly responsible for the departure of later Platonists (i.e. the Academic skeptics) from Plato’s actual Pythagorean philosophy (fr.
 24.60–66; Karamanolis 2006, 130–131).
-Plato’s obscurity is pointed out by several other Platonists in late antiquity, such as Plutarch (On Isis and Osiris 370E-F, On the Obsolescence of the oracles 421F) and Plotinus (Ennead IV.4.22.6–12), but none of them means this to be a criticism of Plato, as is apparently the case with Numenius, whose point is that Plato did not make sufficiently clear his intellectual debt to Pythagoreanism and that this may have played a role in the dissension of his followers in the Academy (see further Jourdan 2021a).
-Eusebius highlights this view of Numenius in order to support his own apologetic argument that paganism is marked by dissent, which in the case of Plato, is of a particular kind, namely Plato depended on higher authorities such as Pythagoras, while Platonists starting with Aristotle started betraying Plato, and in such a way, in Numenius’ view, they departed from Pythagoreanism.
+Plato’s obscurity is pointed out by several other Platonists in late antiquity, such as Plutarch (On Isis and Osiris 370E-F, On the Obsolescence of the oracles 421F) and Plotinus (Ennead IV.4.22.6–12), but none of them means this to be a criticism of Plato, as is apparently the case with Numenius, whose point is not that Plato did not make his views clear but rather that he did not make sufficiently clear his intellectual debt to Pythagoreanism and that this may have played a role in the dissension of his followers in the Academy (see further Jourdan 2021a).
+Eusebius highlights this view of Numenius in order to support his own apologetic argument that paganism is marked by dissent, which in the case of Plato, is of a particular kind, namely that Plato depended on higher authorities such as Pythagoras, while Platonists starting with Aristotle started betraying Plato, and in such a way, in Numenius’ view, they departed from Pythagoreanism.

 Numenius continues the line of Eudorus and especially Moderatus of Gadeira (1st c.
 CE), who also considered Plato to be a Pythagorean in his philosophical commitments.
 But unlike Moderatus (Porphyry, Life of Pythagoras 53) and other Pythagoreans (see e.g., Photius, Bibliotheca cod.
 249, 438b14–19) who considered also later philosophers, such as Aristotle, as Pythagoreans (for instance Ps.
 Archytas, the author of a commentary on Aristotle’s Categories), Numenius apparently maintains that nobody after Plato had access to the Pythagorean wisdom.
 This is why he sets out to separate (chôrizein, fr.
 24.68 Des Places) Plato the Pythagorean from all later Platonists, who betrayed the Pythagorean philosophy, which in Numenius’ view is the essence of Plato.
 Numenius appears then to be a more rigorous Pythagorean than his predecessors, Eudorus and Moderatus, let alone other contemporary Pythagoreans.
 He sets out to defend the authentic Pythagoreanism as is recast in Plato alone.
 This tension among Pythagoreans is indicative of a vivid debate they were having about the sources on which one can rely for the reconstruction of Pythagorean philosophy.
 This debate in turn is characteristic of a strong revival of the Pythagorean philosophy in the first two centuries CE.
 This revival becomes manifest in a series of Pythagorean pseudepigrapha of the same age.
 These are treatises which pass themselves off as written in ancient times and as communicating Pythagorean lore (see Centrone 1990, Ulacco 2017).
 It can also be seen in the attempt of Moderatus to present Pythagorean doctrines systematically in his Pythagorean teachings (Pythagorikai scholai; Stephanus of Byzantius s.v.
 Gadeira, and Porphyry, Life of Pythagoras 48; Karamanolis 2006, 132–134).